 It’s 1997, and a writer (Karan Soni) just realized he left his novel on his computer… that’s hundreds of miles away at home with his technologically challenged mother.
 He calls her hoping she can email it and finds out some life-altering information in the process.
 (Written by Mark Duplass, directed by Doug Emmett)

-Told entirely through dance, this episode follows a maid as she explores a particularly messy room and imagines what took place there.
+Told entirely through dance, this episode follows a maid (Dendrie Taylor) as she explores a particularly messy room and discovers someone special (Sarah Hay).
 (Written, directed, and choreographed by Dayna Hanson)

 Two young men (Nat Wolff and Adam Foster) take a break from their strict lives as missionaries to rebel for one night.
 (Written by Mark Duplass, directed by Megan Griffiths)

 MARK DUPLASS: “Missionaries” took more drafts of the script because the first draft that I wrote accidentally came across as a little more exploitative than I wanted it to be.
 One of our producers, Xan Aranda, actually comes from the Mormon church — she was raised that way, and she had all these wonderful insights and all this great information.
 That was my least successful first draft of a script, and she really helped me get that thing together and find the beating heart of it and turn it into more than just another joke, honestly — I mean, it wasn’t that bad, but it was missing stuff.